hivesolutions/colony/README.md

 To actually do something useful look into [How to Establish your Colony in 3 Easy Steps](http://getcolony.com/docs/colony/documentation_how_to_establish_your_colony_in_3_easy_steps.html)

+## Install for Development

+* Set PYTHONPATH to the `colony/src` path so that the python source files may be included
+* Set PATH to the `colony/scripts/pypi` to used the provided base scripts

 ## Usage

 Most of the colony operation are run through the `colony_admin` command: